 What a beautiful evening in St. Joseph, Michigan to film a movie, as you will see from the photographs I took of the surrounding area of filming.

 This evening I could feel the crew sensing the end was near.
-Travel arrangements made to get back home, with thoughts of being in their own home and relaxing.
+Travel arrangements being made to get back home, with thoughts of being in their own home and relaxing.
 For them they have spent these two months working hard on set.
 For me, a small fraction of that with a lot of observing how a movie is made.

 Here are some photographs for you to enjoy!